SimonDever/moviedb-promise/README.md

 The main credit goes to the [original `moviedb` package](https://github.com/impronunciable/moviedb) by Dan Zajdband.

-This promise library was written by Grant Holle.
+This library was written by [Grant Holle](https://github.com/grantholle/moviedb-promise) and was updated to support ES6 imports.

 ## Installation